A. Provision for purification – the ashes from the sacrifice of a red heifer.

 1. (1-2) The taking of a red heifer.

-Now the LORD spoke to Moses and Aaron, saying, “This is the ordinance of the law which the LORD has commanded, saying: ‘Speak to the children of Israel, that they bring you a red heifer without blemish, in which there is no defect and on which a yoke has never come.”
+Now the LORD spoke to Moses and Aaron, saying, “This is the ordinance of the law which the LORD has commanded, saying: ‘Speak to the children of Israel, that they bring you a red heifer without blemish, in which there is no defect and on which a yoke has never come.

 i.
 A heifer is a cow which has never been pregnant, and thus cannot yet give milk.
 The Hebrew text does not specifically state that this had to be a heifer, simply a young female cattle, red in color.

 iii.
 When it came to choosing an animal used for sacrifice in ancient Israel, “Normally the animal’s colour did not matter.
 This one had to be red to resemble blood.”
 (Wenham)